OpenHD/OpenHD/OpenHD/ohd_video/README.md

 3) There are no code dependencies to other modules like ohd_interface.

 ## List of TODO's
-1) introduce settings (Resolution and format as well as other params are fixed for now, we will add settings via mavlink here).
+1) Introduce even more settings & validate settings depending on the detected camera(s)
 2) add recording to sd card